 Our commitment to customers

-LPS aim to ensure that:
+We aim to make sure that:

 - making a complaint is as easy as possible